 Guitarist William Ghezzi has performed extensively with orchestras, chamber ensembles, choruses, dance companies, in theater and opera, and for films, radio and television.
-He has appeared with the Montpelier Chamber Orchestra, the Harry Partch Ensemble, the Philadelphia Guitar Ensemble, and in many other chamber music settings.
-Mr. Ghezzi can be heard on Spotify, iTunes, Amazon, and YouTube Music his videos can be seen on YouTube, Vimeo, Instagram, and Twitter.
-His latest recording, Still Life: Baroque Music for Guitar, is available on all major streaming services.
+He has appeared with the Montpelier Chamber Orchestra, the Harry Partch Ensemble, the Philadelphia Guitar Ensemble, and in many other solo and chamber music settings.
+Mr. Ghezzi can be heard on Spotify, iTunes, Amazon, and YouTube Music his videos can be seen on YouTube, Vimeo, and Instagram.
+His latest recording, Telemann: Fantasias for Viola da Gamba, is available on all major streaming services.

-Currently Ghezzi is working on a project to transcribe a number of Fantasias by Georg Philipp Telemann originally composed for viola da gamba.
-A sample of this work can be heard here: Vivace from Fantasia No. 3 originally for viola da gamba.
+Currently Ghezzi is working on a project to transcribe, record and perform a selection of Fantasias by Georg Philipp Telemann originally composed for viola da gamba.
+Only recently rediscovered, these pieces are a new addition to the guitar repertoire

 Ghezzi's arrangement of "Morceau de Concours" for flute and guitar by Gabriel Fauré was selected as a finalist in the Newly Published Music Competition of the National Flute Association and is published by Trillenium Music Company.
 His other publications include "Wachet auf, ruft uns die Stimme" for voice, flute and guitar by J.S.
 Bach, "Guitarbooks I and II: Early Repertoire for Classical Guitar", "Four Chanson: for High Voice and Guitar" by Gabriel Fauré and "Suite no.6" by J.S.
 Bach originally for cello.